johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 * *Inter-class separation*: how far apart the clusters are
 * *Intra-class compactness*: how tight each cluster is

 To improve our model, we need a way to quantify these properties and compare them across models.
-This brings to the *Dunn Index*.
+This brings us to the *Dunn Index*.

 ## Dunn Index

 When looking at the quality of clustering, we care about two things: how well separated the clusters are (inter-class distance) and how cohesive the classes are (intra-class distance).
 We want to maximize the inter-class distances and minimize the intra-class distances.
-The Dunn Index, from [A Fuzzy Relative of the ISODATA Process and Its Use in Detecting Compact Well-Separated Clusters (Dunn, J. C., 1973)](https://doi.org/10.1080/01969727308546046), is a metric for comparing these qualities.
+The Dunn Index, [A Fuzzy Relative of the ISODATA Process and Its Use in Detecting Compact Well-Separated Clusters (Dunn, J. C., 1973)](https://doi.org/10.1080/01969727308546046), is a metric for comparing these qualities.
 The metric has roughly the following form:

 $$
-DI = \frac{\text{min class distance}}{\text{max distance betweem members of the same class}}
+DI = \frac{\text{min class distance}}{\text{max distance between members of the same class}}
 $$

 A higher value for the Dunn Index means the classes are well separated and cohesive, and a lower value means the classes are not well separated or cohesive.
 If we look at the above definition, there are two ways we can improve the Dunn Index: